Stabilisation of the shoulder

 - Traumatic dislocation

 Traumatic dislocation occurs when the shoulder is pulled out of joint.
 This is relatively common in sport injuries.
 In severe cases, the labrum may tear away from the bone, causing further dislocation.
-In this case, your orthopedic surgeon is likely to use x-rays and MRI scans to confirm the diagnosis, and may need to perform anterior stabilization surgery.
+In this case, your orthopaedic surgeon is likely to use x-rays and MRI scans to confirm the diagnosis, and may need to perform anterior stabilization surgery.

 - Atraumatic dislocation